dt/scala-ext2/README.md

 # Possible methods of figuring out a trashed FS image

+See "report.txt" for more information -- it and the following cover similar material

 1) Trial-and-error with reasonable guesses
 	1.1) Using a freshly created image as a source of guesses 1.2) Generate lots of values, test and score